Emergency Call Ambulance: Gameplay

-In the game, the player takes the role of a paramedic and ambulance driver from Chicago, trying to save several people and taking them to the nearby hospital.
+In the game, the player takes the role of a paramedic and ambulance driver in Chicago, trying to save several people and taking them to the nearby hospital.
+The player's character, and their partner works for the Chicago Fire Department.
 There are two modes of gameplay: automatic transmission and manual transmission.
 The first victim is a ten-year-old child named Jack.
 His family's station wagon was in a collision with a tanker truck.
 The second victim is a 35-year-old Chicago Police officer named Edward, who has been shot by a gang (who somewhat resemble Yakuza), with a rocket launcher.
 The third victim is a 23-year-old woman named Kate.
 The hotel she and her partner were staying at has caught fire, and she is pregnant, and she gave birth to 3 babies.
 The final mission is to rescue Gregorio Tavaresky, the 48-year-old President of an unspecified country, whose airliner has crashed into Lake Michigan after being struck by lightning.

 Reception

 In Japan, Game Machine listed Emergency Call Ambulance on their February 1, 2000 issue as being the ninth most-successful dedicated arcade game of the month.
-Jon Thompson of AllGame rated Emergency Call Ambulance three stars out of five and praised its graphics and sound effects, but criticized its difficulty and wrote, "Each of the levels is extremely scripted, and the sudden events and traffic patterns stay the same.
+Jon Thompson of AllGame rated Emergency Call Ambulance three stars out of five and praised its graphics and sound effects, but criticized its difficulty and wrote: "Each of the levels is extremely scripted, and the sudden events and traffic patterns stay the same.
 Unlike Crazy Taxi, you're constricted to a single track that never changes."